nick-shaw/blackmagic-io/README.md

   - `RGB12`: False (Blackmagic 12-bit R'G'B' convention)
   - `BGRA` requested but delivered as RGB10 (HDMI 8-bit R'G'B'): False (full-range "computer signal" convention, symmetric with the library's own BGRA → HDMI output)
   - `BGRA` delivered as BGRA: value is documentation-only on this path — SDK delivers BGRA only from Y'CbCr sources with hardware range expansion already applied, so the bytes are always full and the library ignores `input_narrow_range` for byte-level decoding
 - `output_narrow_range`: If False (default), output uint8 is full range (0-255, "ready to display").
 If True, output is narrow-range R'G'B' (16-235 per channel) — useful when feeding the result to further video processing that expects narrow-range conventions.
 Note: BGRA-delivered captures cannot preserve sub-blacks (0-15) or super-whites (236-255) on this path; the SDK's hardware range expansion clips them before the library sees the bytes.
 Use `capture_frame_as_uint16()` or capture as Y'CbCr to retain footroom/headroom.
-See [BGRA capture and the hardware conversion assumption](#bgra-capture-and-the-hardware-conversion-assumption) under HDMI Notes for details.
+See [BGRA capture and the hardware conversion assumption](#bgra-capture-and-the-hardware-conversion-assumption) under BGRA and Range Behaviour for details.
 - Returns: R'G'B' uint8 array (H×W×3), or None if timeout/no signal
 - Automatically converts from any DeckLink pixel format to R'G'B'
 - Faster than `capture_frame_as_rgb()` due to uint8 output, ideal for preview workflows